-Lebanese troops open roads closed by protesters
+Lebanese army opens roads closed by protesters amid scuffles

 The protesters have been demanding the new Cabinet not include politicians but consist of experts who can work on getting Lebanon out of its economic crisis.

-Also in Beirut, in the nearby area of Jal el-Deeb, troops chased after protesters who were closing a major road, running after them into streets until they rushed into a church and hid inside it.
+Also in Beirut, in the nearby area of Jal el-Deeb, troops chased protesters who were closing a major road, running after them into streets until they rushed into a church and hid inside it.

 Troops also opened the highway linking Beirut with southern Lebanon and several major avenues in the capital.